Final report for FNC20-1236

 - Select for desirable traits from this population, using the following quality metrics: pest level measurements (Varroa destructor), performance evaluation, disease prevalence, temperament, and the unique grey-black color of bees.
 Utilize selected population as potential breeding stock.

-- Provide availability of the best stock by target marketing other commercial queen bee producers.
+- Provide availability of the best stock by target marketing to other commercial queen bee producers.

 - Share findings and breeding selection protocols throughout the honey bee industry at conferences and other national meeting forums.